Make a virtual visit! View the information boards

 Coming by car

-Wheelchair users Park North of the Thames in Hills Meadow car park, off George Street.
+Wheelchair users Park north of the Thames in Hills Meadow car park, off George Street.
 There are Blue Badge parking bays close to the riverside path on the North of the Thames.
 From here follow the wheelchair route above.

 Other drivers Park in Hills Meadow car park.
-Alternatively, park South of the Thames in Kings Meadow car park, off Kings Meadow road.
+Alternatively, park south of the Thames in Kings Meadow car park, off Kings Meadow road.
 Follow the pedestrian route across the lock and weir.
 Charges apply in both car parks.

 Six information boards around the site explain all about Reading Hydro.
 You can find them on the route map, and read the details of each board below.
+After that, watch our videos of how the O&M team work inside the turbine house, and how the clearance team stop debris from getting into the turbines.
+Many thanks to the University of Reading for producing the information boards, and to our O&M and Clearance volunteers for producing the videos.

 Board 1: Welcome to Reading Hydro